kbighorse/working-with-me/README.md

 In line with my regular communication style, I like doing feedback in-person/verbally, because it's hard to pick up on tone in a typed message.

 If possible, I prefer receiving feedback retroactively instead of in the moment.
-I find it a bit difficult to process feedback while doing trying to do something else.
+I find it a bit difficult to process feedback while trying to do something else.
 That said, I'd rather have you tell me something than not tell me.

 I will do my best to give feedback in your preferred method.
 I also try to remember that praise is just as important as critical feedback.